-Accessible Disabled Attractions and Locations
+Accessible Disabled Friendly Attractions

 The impressive Queen’s residence located in Norfolk.
 Offers access to many areas for wheelchair users with assistance offered if required.
 Disabled WC and closer parking located near to the visitors centre.
 Site also offers details of Sandringham Church and access around the impressive gardens.

 Detail of wheelchair users and mobility impaired access around the World Heritage site of Stonehenge.
 Site provides a disabled visitors video, booking details and tour transcriptions for those with hearing impairments.